 During weeknights, there are a number of planned activities including salsa lessons, roller skating, karaoke, Costa Rican BBQs, game nights, movie nights, and some quality time with host families.
 On the weekends, students take part in exciting cultural, adventure, and nature tours.

 Please note: Participants are not allowed to go out on their own unless accompanied by a chaperon or host parent.

 Costs & Dates

-Students should plan on arriving the Sunday before classes start and depart on the Sunday after their last class.
+Students with start date locations in San Jose should plan on arriving the Sunday before classes start before 4:00pm and for students with start date locations in Manuel Antonio should arrive the Saturday before 4:00pm before Monday classes start.
+All students will depart on the Sunday after 1:00pm after their last class.
 Looking for a longer academic experience?
 Check out our high school abroad in Costa Rica program!

 |Program Start Date||Deadline to Apply Date||Location|